 Vintage

-I truly believe we need to teach people to budget their money.
-If they write down what the net is that they bring in and then make a list of expenses that have to be paid, then they are well on their way to forming a family budget.
-If you have to cut those daily sodas, then stop it.
+I genuinely believe we need to teach people to budget their money.
+If they write down what the net is that they bring in and then create a list of expenses that need to be paid, they are well on their way to forming a family budget.
+If you have to cut down on those daily sodas, then stop.

-I love Starbucks, but I also want to purchase another car in a year or two.
-Mark and I live on less than we make, if we can do it so can others.
+I love Starbucks, but I also want to purchase another car within the next year or two.
+Mark and I live on less than we make; if we can do it, so can others.
 Is it hard, yes it is?
-But, it’s been a way of life for us.
+However, it has been a way of life for us.
 I would rather eat at home, but I also realize I need to splurge to go on a date with Mark from time to time.
-But I try to use a coupon for a two for one.
+However, I try to use a coupon for a two-for-one deal.
 I tip on the REAL full amount because I know how hard those servers work.

 Get out of debt, and live on less than you make.
 You can do this!